thoughtbot/maybe_haskell/release/maybe_haskell.md

 get from `findUser` to the eventual display of this name.
 Because of the second functor law, we know that if we compose all of these functions together then `fmap` the result, or if we `fmap` any individual functions and compose the results, we'll always get the same answer.
-We're free to architect our system as we see fit, but still pass along the `Maybe`s everywhere we need to.
+We're free to design our system as we see fit, but still pass along the `Maybe`s everywhere we need to.

 If we were doing this in the context of a web application, this maybe-name might end up being interpolated into some HTML.
 It's at this boundary that we'll have